wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 Cole was the one who'd been watching her with skeptical eyes.
 He stood with the casual confidence of someone who'd earned his place through effort and wasn't entirely convinced she deserved hers.
 "Ms. Kestrel says you picked up the latch cadence just from watching yesterday.
 That's unusual for someone with no training."

 There was a challenge in his voice, though he tried to keep it polite.
-Ivy felt the familiar tightness in her stomach that came with being tested by people her own age—the knowledge that whatever she said would either prove or disprove something she wasn't sure she understood herself.
+Ivy felt the familiar tightness in her stomach that came with being tested by people her own age; the knowledge that whatever she said would either prove or disprove something she wasn't sure she understood herself.

 "I don't know if I picked it up," she said carefully.
 "I could feel what Ms. Kestrel was doing, the rhythm of it.
 But I've never tried to do it myself."